-There a multitude of blade shapes to choose from but a few which are particularly useful for a survival knife.
-Drop point, spear point, clip point and strait backed blades are the most common types featured on survival knives.
-Other blade shapes such as wharcliffe, tanto and trailing point blades are useful for the tasks they were designed for but are fairly specialist and don’t feature on any popular survival knives.
-Another aspect of blade shape to consider is the angle of the spine of the blade, some knives feature nicely rounded, smooth, aesthetically pleasing spines but this is not always a desirable feature, a sharp 90°spine is sometimes useful for scraping things, either to produce fine shavings of wood or bark for fire lighting and to strike sparks from a ferocerium rod.
+There is a multitude of blade shapes to choose from but a few are particularly useful for a survival knife.
+Drop point, spear point, clip point, and strait-backed blades are the most common types featured on survival knives.
+Other blade shapes such as wharcliffe, tanto, and trailing point blades are useful for the tasks they were designed for but are fairly specialist and don’t feature on any popular survival knives.
+Another aspect of blade shape to consider is the angle of the spine of the blade, some knives feature nicely rounded, smooth, aesthetically pleasing spines but this is not always a desirable feature, a sharp 90°spine is sometimes useful for scraping things, either to produce fine shavings of wood or bark for fire lighting and to strike sparks from a ferrocerium rod.

 Other knife handle materials include various plastic and rubber compounds which offer great grip and are impervious to moisture.
 Traditional antler and bone handles are of course still an option but bone can be fragile and sometimes the texture of an antler handle can be uncomfortable.
 A few knives have metal handles which are very robust but can be very uncomfortable to use in the cold.

-I would always recommend leather or kydex for a good sheath but with the qualifier that a knife intended primarily for hunting and meat processing have a plastic sheath so it can be properly sanitised and cleaned after use.
-Leather can harbour bacteria but for a survival knife where game preparation will be a small part of its job this is not so important.
+I would always recommend leather or Kydex for a good sheath but with the qualifier that a knife intended primarily for hunting and meat processing has a plastic sheath so it can be properly sanitized and cleaned after use.
+Leather can harbor bacteria but for a survival knife where game preparation will be a small part of its job, this is not so important.